The Green function for the Stokes system with measurable coefficients: Appendix

 Using this together with the assumption (ii) and Lemma \ref{0812.lem1}, we have

 which completes the proof. \end{proof}

-\begin{acknowledgment} The authors thank Doyoon Kim for valuable discussions and comments.
+\begin{acknowledgment} The authors would like to express their sincerely gratitude to the referee for careful reading and for many helpful comments and suggestions.
+The authors also thank Doyoon Kim for valuable discussions and comments.
 Ki-Ahm Lee was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIP) (No. 2014R1A2A2A01004618).
 Ki-Ahm Lee also hold a joint appointment with the Research Institute of Mathematics of Seoul National University.
 Jongkeun Choi was supported by BK21 PLUS SNU Mathematical Sciences Division. \end{acknowledgment}